tokio-rs/tracing/tracing-opentelemetry/README.md

 ## Overview

 [`tracing`] is a framework for instrumenting Rust programs to collect structured, event-based diagnostic information.
-This crate provides a layer that connects spans from multiple systems into a trace and emits them to [OpenTelemetry]-compatible distributed tracing systems for processing and visualization.
+This crate provides a subscriber that connects spans from multiple systems into a trace and emits them to [OpenTelemetry]-compatible distributed tracing systems for processing and visualization.

 The crate provides the following types: